-The Fishman Beley Family Law Primer gives you an understanding of the language and terminology used in custody cases.
+The Fishman Beley Family Law Primer aims at easing you up with the language and terminology used in custody cases.
 The topics we deal with here are:

 Dealing with custody of children during separation and divorce proceedings can be a tremendous burden for families.
-Fishman Beley are experienced child custody lawyers in Winnipeg and will help you get all the information you need.
+As your experienced child custody lawyers in Winnipeg, we at Fishman Beley will help you get all the information you need.

-Custody of children typically is taken to mean and include which parent makes the decisions, who can give consent on behalf of a child, and where the children will live from time to time.
+Custody of a child typically concerns who can give consent on behalf of a child, and where the children will live from time to time.
 If you need a child custody lawyer in Winnipeg, contact Fishman Beley.

 The parents of children, while the family is intact, are said to have “joint custody” of them.
 Each, prior to separation, has all of the rights and obligations respecting their children, subject only to the court's oversight jurisdiction in the case of abuse or neglect, or the provisions of criminal law.

 What this means is that the parents are responsible for the care, protection, health, education and welfare of their children.
 Each parent has the right and duty to act responsibly for the children.
 Each can make whatever decision is required, give any consent, and each has full responsibility for parental duties to their children.
-When the parents don’t agree, they must find a solution that works for their family.
+In case of disagreement, they must find a solution that works for their family.
 Unfortunately, this kind of disagreement can sometimes mean that they will separate and seek the court’s assistance.

 Custody after Separation

-Contested custody battles can be about profound and intractable differences that go to the core of human existence while, at other times, the parties are fighting over terminology or mundane trivialities.
+Contested custody battles can be about a multitude of reasons ranging from profound and intractable differences that go to the core of human existence while, at other times, the parties are fighting over terminology or mundane trivialities.

 On separation, unless the parents agree otherwise, or the court on application makes an order, they continue to have joint custody.

 The typical formulations of custody, after separation, are sole custody to one parent with the other having access or visiting rights, or the parties may retain joint custody, with physical care and control being divided between them.
-This division can be equal or some other formulation.
+This division can be equal or some other formulation can be designed.
 The question of decision-making authority often takes centre stage in the disputes between the parties.